 - If your child needs assessing by an outside agency, e.g. Educational Psychology, we will support you in liaising with the service and share any follow up reports

 - We support parent/carers to complete any paperwork or share contact details of organisations that can help you

 - Pupils with a Health, Education and Care Plan or a specific need for additional communication can have a Home-School Contact book which parents/carers are encouraged to use

 - We also recognise that to make a difference we need to support your own parental and learning skills so you can pass this on to your child.
 The school hosts a number of Family Learning sessions and a Family Learning Afternoon.
 These sessions provide opportunities for parents/carers to learn alongside their children.
 This helps parents/carers feel confident when supporting their child.
 If relevant, resources are provided to support targets on pupils’ Westfield Support Plans.

-- Homework packs are provided for pupils during school closure periods; these are differentiated to meet the needs of the pupils
+- Homework packs are provided for pupils during school closure periods; these are adapted to meet the needs of the pupils

 - Our school website is effective in supporting communication for all groups.

 - Newsletters (include dates for the term and general information)